Rule 1.5 Fees

 Disputes over Fees

 Participation in the fee dispute resolution program of the North Carolina State Bar is mandatory when a client requests resolution of a disputed fee.
+A lawyer’s obligation to respond timely to all requests for information from the fee dispute resolution facilitator continues even if the lawyer and the client reach a resolution of the dispute while the fee dispute petition is pending.
 Before filing an action to collect a disputed fee, the client must be advised of the fee dispute resolution program.
 Notification must occur not only when there is a specific issue in dispute, but also when the client simply fails to pay.
 However, when the client expressly acknowledges liability for the specific amount of the bill and states that he or she cannot presently pay the bill, the fee is not disputed and notification of the client is not required.
-In making reasonable efforts to advise the client of the existence of the fee dispute resolution program, it is preferable to address a written communication to the client at the client's last known address.
-If the address of the client is unknown, the lawyer should use reasonable efforts to acquire the current address of the client.
+If the address of the client is unknown, the lawyer must use reasonable efforts to acquire the current address of the client.
 Notification is not required in those instances where the State Bar does not have jurisdiction over the fee dispute as set forth in 27 N.C.A.C.
 1D, .0702.

 If fee dispute resolution is requested by a client, the lawyer must participate in the resolution process in good faith.
 The State Bar program of fee dispute resolution uses mediation to resolve fee disputes as an alternative to litigation.
 The lawyer must cooperate with the person who is charged with investigating the dispute and with the person(s) appointed to mediate the dispute.
 Further information on the fee dispute resolution program can be found at 27 N.C.A.C.
 1D, .0700, et. seq .
 The lawyer should fully set forth his or her position and support that position by appropriate documentation.